-All proposed improvements must be evaluated to ensure they are compatible with the Goals and Policies of the Burbank2035 General Plan.
+All proposed improvements must be evaluated to ensure they are compatible with the Goals and Policies of the Burbank2035 General Plan and the Citywide Complete Streets Objective Development Standards.
 The Burbank2035 General Plan Transportation Analysis Report (page 43-45) includes a framework for how to evaluate improvements for consistency with Burbank2035.